-In general, most foods are safe to consume during pregnancy.
+In general, most foods are safe to consume during pregnancy

-- Raw meat and seafood
+Raw meat and seafood

-- Fish containing mercury
+Fish containing mercury

-- Smoked seafood and deli meat
+Smoked seafood and deli meat

-Refrigerated smoked seafood such as salmon, trout, tuna, mackerel, whitefish, cod and also deli meat such as ham, turkey, salami and hot dogs which are commonly found in the deli or refrigerated section should be avoided as it could be contaminated with listeria, which can be harmful to the unborn baby leading to infection and even miscarriage.
+Refrigerated smoked seafood such as salmon, trout, tuna, mackerel, whitefish, and cod, and also deli meat such as ham, turkey, salami, and hot dogs which are commonly found in the deli or refrigerated section should be avoided as it could be contaminated with listeria, which can be harmful to the unborn baby leading to infection and even miscarriage.

 All types of refrigerated pate including vegetable pate should be avoided as they may contain listeria.
 Another reason to avoid eating meat pate is it usually contains liver which has high levels of vitamin A which is not recommended during pregnancy.

-Homemade sauces such as Caesar dressings, mayonnaise, hollandaise sauces and homemade desserts such as homemade ice cream or custards should be avoided as they are usually made with raw eggs which could contain Salmonella.
+Homemade sauces such as Caesar dressings, mayonnaise, and hollandaise sauces, and homemade desserts such as homemade ice cream or custards should be avoided as they are usually made with raw eggs which could contain Salmonella.
 Commercially manufactured ice cream and sauces are made with pasteurized eggs and restaurants should also be using pasteurized eggs in any recipe that is made with raw eggs which do not increase the risk of salmonella.
 Eggs should be cooked well until the egg whites and yolks are firm before consuming.

-3) Soft, unpasteurized cheese such as goat’s and sheep’s cheeses Soft, mould–ripened or blue veined cheeses are not safe to eat during pregnancy as they are more likely to be tainted with listeria as these types of cheese are moister and less acidic than other types of cheeses.
+3) Soft, unpasteurized cheese such as goat’s and sheep’s cheeses Soft, mould–ripened or blue-veined cheeses are not safe to eat during pregnancy as they are more likely to be tainted with listeria as these types of cheese are moister and less acidic than other types of cheeses.
 They can only be eaten if they are cooked thoroughly, such as in an oven until they are piping hot throughout.
-All hard cheeses, and soft processed cheeses made with pasteurised milk are safe for consumption during pregnancy.
+All hard cheeses, and soft processed cheeses made with pasteurized milk are safe for consumption during pregnancy.

 Unpasteurized milk may contain listeria so stick to pasteurized or ultra-heated treated (UHT) milk.
 If only unpasteurized milk is available, boil it before consuming.
 Do not consume any types of food made from unpasteurized milk.

-Vitamin A is an essential nutrient and has several important functions such as helping cells to replicate, essential for good vision and also plays an important role in growth, reproduction and immunity during pregnancy.
+Vitamin A is an essential nutrient and has several important functions such as helping cells to replicate, essential for good vision, and also plays an important role in growth, reproduction, and immunity during pregnancy.
 However, high levels of vitamin A intake during pregnancy have been linked to multiple birth defects in the newborn.
-It is advisable not to eat liver or liver containing products such as liver pate, liver or haggis as they contain high levels of vitamin A.
+It is advisable not to eat liver or liver-containing products such as liver pate, liver, or haggis as they contain high levels of vitamin A.

 Unwashed vegetables and fruits

 It is essential to make sure that all vegetables and fruits are washed to eliminate any harmful bacteria or toxoplasmosis which may be found in the soil where the vegetables were grown.

 It is advisable not to drink alcohol during pregnancy as there is no known safe amount of alcohol intake during pregnancy.
-It is safer to avoid alcohol completely during pregnancy as alcohol intake during pregnancy may lead to miscarriages, stillbirth, long term medical problems and birth defects in the newborn.
+It is safer to avoid alcohol completely during pregnancy as alcohol intake may lead to miscarriages, stillbirth, long-term medical problems, and birth defects in the newborn.